 - (Company Name) is assisted by the Australian Government through Creative Australia, its principal arts investment and advisory body.

-Where projects do not have a public outcome, or do not produce any printed or online material, you will need to think about how best to acknowledge Creative Australia funding.
+Where projects do not have a public outcome, or do not produce any printed or online material, you will need to think about how best to acknowledge our funding.

 Grant reports are required on completion of your project.
 Acquitting a grant means accurately reporting on the funded activities and the expenditure of Creative Australia funding.